mtzdgtlab/MAC_Paving_Site_2026/docs/2025-copy-rewrite.md

 - Good-better-best scopes so you can phase work or bundle resurfacing with extensions.

 #### H3: When to Rebuild or Extend
-Cracking, patch fatigue, drainage failures, or parking shortages point to resurfacing, replacement, or extensions.
+Cracking, patch fatigue, standing water, or parking shortages point to resurfacing, replacement, or extensions.
 We design apron upgrades, additional parking pads, ADA access, and Belgium-block accents to keep properties compliant and curb-ready.

 - Microcopy:
   - Service card CTAs: `Service Details`